 We do not foresee any significant difficulties for Investment Association members in obtaining LEIs for their entity clients and validating their authenticity at that stage.

 We do not believe it is ESMA's intention that firms should subsequently be required to continually or periodically ensure that those LEIs had not "lapsed" due to non-payment by the client of the annual maintenance fees, and would be concerned if this were the case in the absence of a true golden source of LEI data before the Global LEI System is in place, with an efficient and automated mechanism to check the status.
+We would add that the purpose of the LEI in transaction reporting is purely for the purposes of identifying the entity concerned uniquely and, as such, we believe the currency of the underlying reference data about that entity should not be a consideration.

 <ESMA_QUESTION_CP_MIFID_224>